National Node -

 Mission

 Our mission is to support the personal and professional development of ECOPs based in or originating from Australia and New Zealand.
 Through various avenues, including capacity building, co-creation, and networking, we are committed to equip and empower ECOPs to make the impact they aspire to.
-One of our targets is to enhance cross-sectoral cooperation, particularly between academia, industry, phylantropy, government, and indigenous communities, aligining with the goals and needs of ECOPs in the region and with the Ocean Decade’s vision of ‘the science we need for the ocean we want’.
+We envision the Australia & New Zealand Node as a pipeline for career development, leadership experience, and impactful actions.

 Objectives